Ranked #196 car in the UK · SUV · 1,176 units sold last year

 The short version

-The Honda ZR-V holds its value about averagely and is cheaper to run than most.
-Its MOT-based reliability is good, 71 out of 100, ahead of 45% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The Honda ZR-V holds its value well and is cheaper to run than most.
+On three-year value retention it ranks better than 87% of models.

 Pick your version